Gregory H. Johnson: NASA career

 Selected by NASA in June 1998, he reported for training in August 1998.
 He completed Astronaut Candidate Training in 2000.
 Following initial training and evaluation, astronaut candidates receive technical assignments within the Flight Crew Operations Directorate before being assigned to a space flight.
 In 2000, Johnson was assigned as a Technical Assistant to the Director, Flight Crew Operations Directorate (FCOD).
 In conjunction with that position, Johnson was assigned to the Shuttle Cockpit Avionics Upgrade (CAU) council – redesigning cockpit displays for future Space Shuttle missions.
 His design and evaluation work with CAU has continued to the present.

 In 2001, Johnson was reassigned from FCOD to the Space Shuttle Branch, where he has held various positions including direct support to the crews of STS-100 and STS-108, chief of shuttle abort planning and procedures for contingency scenarios, and ascent procedure development.
 He also was a key player on several "tiger teams" during the investigation into the cause of the Columbia accident in 2003.
 Johnson was the astronaut representative to the External Tank (ET) foam impact test team that eventually proved that ET foam debris on ascent could critically damage the shuttle's leading edge thermal protection system.
 In 2004, Johnson was designated as the Deputy Chief of the Astronaut Safety Branch, focusing on all aspects of Space Shuttle, ISS, and T-38 safety, with special emphasis on improving specific operational procedures and techniques to make astronauts safer in all three vehicles.
 In 2005, Johnson was appointed as a crew representative supporting the design and testing of NASA's newest spacecraft, the Crew Exploration Vehicle.
-Johnson was the pilot on STS-123.
-The launch of STS-123 was March 11, 2008.
+Johnson was the pilot on STS-123 which launched on March 11, 2008.
 Johnson was picked to be the mission's primary robotic arm operator.

 He retired from the Air Force on February 1, 2009, and continued to serve NASA as a civilian.

 Johnson was the pilot of STS-134, the final flight of Space Shuttle Endeavour and the penultimate flight of the Space Shuttle Program.